 This week’s featured state park, Giant Springs, is brought to you by The Reilly Insurance Agency of Great Falls, MT!

 Just outside of Great Falls lies Giant Springs State Park.
-Originally discovered by Lewis & Clark Corps of Discovery Expedition in 1805, Giant Springs is one of the largest freshwater springs in the country.
+Originally discovered by the Lewis & Clark Corps of Discovery Expedition in 1805, Giant Springs is one of the largest freshwater springs in the country.

 Did you know?

 The spring flows at a rate of 156 million gallons of water per day and is always 54 degrees Fahrenheit!

 Multiple bridges cross the crystal clear water the makes up Giant Springs, allowing visitors to peer in and see the growing vegetation and even an occasional fish!

 While you won’t find any camping at Giant Springs State Park, you won’t find the park lacking in activities!